Andrew Benintendi Player Props: White Sox vs. Rays

 Andrew Benintendi At The Plate

-- Benintendi has an OPS of .706, fueled by an OBP of .354 to go with a slugging percentage of .352.
-All three of those stats rank first among Chicago hitters this season.
+- Benintendi has an OPS of .677, fueled by an OBP of .340 to go with a slugging percentage of .337.
+All three of those stats are tops among Chicago hitters this season.

-- Among the qualified hitters in MLB action, his batting average ranks 32nd, his on-base percentage ranks 67th, and he is 135th in the league in slugging.
+- Among qualified hitters in MLB, his batting average ranks 41st, his on-base percentage ranks 80th, and he is 146th in the league in slugging.

-- Benintendi is batting .333 during his last games and is on a six-game hitting streak.
+- In 82.6% of his games this season (19 of 23), Benintendi has picked up at least one hit, and in seven of those games (30.4%) he recorded at least two.

-- In 86.4% of his games this year (19 of 22), Benintendi has picked up at least one hit, and in seven of those games (31.8%) he recorded at least two.
+- He has not hit a long ball in his 23 games this year.

 - Benintendi has had an RBI in five games this year.